RoboZoom/GraphQL-Helix-Sample-v2/README.md

-# NxNodeDemo
+# GraphQL Node JS Sample Implementation

-This project demonstrates a problem with `graphql-helix` and the `@nrwl/node` build/execution environment.
+This is a trivial implementation of NodeJS/Express Server to demo GraphQL in a Node environment, and to setup a simple programming task.

 ## Project Setup